MP Estate Planning UK

 How to Choose the Right Type of Trust

-With various trusts to choose from, homeowners in Britain need to understand the characteristics of each to make an informed decision that aligns with their needs.
+With various trust structures available under English and Welsh law, homeowners need to understand the characteristics of each to make an informed decision that aligns with their needs.
+The right choice depends on what you’re trying to protect against — care fees, IHT, divorce, sideways disinheritance, or a combination of these threats.

 Discretionary Trusts